 John Keats spent time in Winchester in 1819; his most productive year as a poet, working on 'Lamia', 'Otho the Great', and 'Hyperion'.
 “The air is worth sixpence a pint” he told a friend.
 He took regular walks in the water meadows, and wrote his beautiful ode “To Autumn” after walking to the Hospital of St Cross.
 To mark the 200th anniversary, the school is hosting two free, public lectures as well as a new exhibition in the Treasury.

-Professor Sir Jonathan Bate, the internationally renowned critic and broadcaster, currently Provost of Worcester College, Oxford, and Professor of English at Oxford University, will discuss Keats’ life and work, as well as one of his best known poems.
-This is a unique chance to hear the youngest scholar ever to be knighted for services to English Literature.
+In early September we were fortunate to welcome Professor Sir Jonathan Bate the internationally renowned critic and broadcaster, and former Provost of Worcester College, Oxford to discuss Keats’ life and work, as well as one of his best known poems.

-A new exhibition about Keats and Winchester in the early 19th century will explore the influence of the city on Keats, and also some of the links between Keats and eighteenth century poets educated at Winchester College (particularly William Collins and Joseph Warton).
+In the Treasury, a new exhibition about Keats and Winchester in the early 19th century will explore the influence of the city on Keats, and also some of the links between Keats and eighteenth century poets educated at Winchester College (particularly William Collins and Joseph Warton).
 Among the objects on display will be Keats’s ‘death mask’, on loan from Eton.
-The exhibition runs from 10th September to 20th December (2 - 4pm daily) and entry will be free.
-School groups should contact email@example.com to book.
+The exhibition runs from 10th September to 20th December (2 - 4pm daily) and entry is free.
+School groups should contact firstname.lastname@example.org to book.

-Finally, marking the actual day of Keats' famous walk, Headmaster Dr Timothy Hands will give a talk on 'Winchester Poet Power: The Path to Keats’ Autumn' exploring the heritage that influenced Romanticism and made possible the writings of Keats, Coleridge, Wordworth, Austen and others.
-Book tickets.
+Marking the actual day of Keats' famous walk through the water meadows, Headmaster Dr Tim Hands will give a talk entitled 'Winchester Poet Power: The Path to Keats’ Autumn' exploring the heritage that influenced Romanticism and made possible the writings of Keats, Coleridge, Wordworth, Austen and others.

 September 2019 will mark the 25th year of the Heritage Open Days festival, with a ten-day programme of events nationally.